Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin

 Previously, scribble and point annotations have been widely used in interactive segmentation.
 In weakly supervised segmentation, \cite{Roth2021} employed the random walker algorithm to generate coarse image-level labels from anatomical landmarks, which were used in combination with the point clouds to refine the segmentation results.
 More recently, \cite{LIU2022108341} proposed a weakly supervised COVID-19 infection segmentation method based on image scribbles and an uncertainty-aware mean teacher framework.
-To further alleviate the need for pixel/voxel-wise manual annotation, weakly supervised segmentation methods that solely rely on categorical labels are highly attractive.
-With the assumption that deep neural networks in image classification tasks should have local focus on the target objects, this type of approach was made possible by the latest techniques that provide an intuitive visual explanation of the reasoning process for DL algorithms through saliency, class activation, and attention maps.
-In this domain, \cite{han2022weakly} proposed a weakly supervised segmentation model based on class residual attention for the lung adenocarcinoma and breast cancer datasets. \cite{chen2022c} developed a novel class activation mapping for weakly supervised segmentation for MRI datasets that achieves a state-of-the-art accuracy, and similarly, \cite{viniavskyi2020weakly} utilized class activation maps for Chest X-Ray segmentation.
-With the transformer model, \cite{li2023weakly} utilized a self-attention mechanism in multiple instances learning for weakly supervised segmentation of histopathology images.